Sarawak Children's Cancer Society (SCCS)

 Introduction of Sarawak Children's Cancer Society (SCCS):

-age or gender.
+religion, age or gender.
 The SCCS committee is made up of 70% patients' parents and 30% volunteers.
+The Society has helped more than 1,200 families since 2001.

 - Support - Through counseling sessions, home visits, support programs, youth and family camps, and informal friendships, SCCS provides